-I think, on the second page of that statement-as you were discussing with Mr. Holman-we use the word which he finally got back to,
+I think, on the second page of that statement-as you were discussing with Mr. Holman-we use the word which he finally got back to, and that was "federalization," not "federalism."
+Because-

-Mr. Convers.
+Mr. Conyers.
 That's blurry up here.
 Is there worlds of difference?
 Mr. Rector.
-Well, I don't know, really, but I understood the thesis underlying the new "federalism" was that maximum input in decisionmaking would go back to the local level, that the Federal Government would not pretend to be a service deliverer but a leadership deliverer, and give help in funding and in maximizing local leadership and local decisionmaking on local problems and priority establishing at the local level.
+Well, I don't know, really, but I understood the thesis underlying the new "federalism" was that maximum input in decision-making would go back to the local level, that the Federal Government would not pretend to be a service deliverer but a leadership deliverer, and give help in funding and in maximizing local leadership and local decisionmaking on local problems and priority establishing at the local level.

 Now, "federalization" to me conflicts with that definition.
-For example, in the criminal justice system we have a continuing increase and chlargement of Federal police power.
+For example, in the criminal justice system we have a continuing increase and enlargement of Federal police power.
 In terms of delivery of human services, the only Federal agency delivering those services are the Justice Department and the Administrative Office of the U.S. courts.
 The latter strangely operates a major sector of Federal corrections, probation, and parole, which deals with the majority of Federal offenders, and still which is sort of a silent partner in the development of community corrections, which is a worldwide thrust in corrections, everywhere but in the United States.